chris4jahn/Cloud-Coffeebreak/_posts/2024-10-16-azure-cost-optimization-part-3-identify-cloud-waste.md

 When you want to advance finding unused services there are several ways to do that.
 One option is to take a look at apps and services that have a very constant spend.
 Usually this means that the services have not been touched for a while.
 Check these resource groups for unattached disks, check the metrics of the services.
 Check who accessed the services.
 If there have been requests to the resources, ...
 This gives you a first hint.
 Then contact the accountable team and/or users and ask them to evaluate if the services are need or not.

-## Other posts in the cost optimization series
+## Other Posts in the Cost Optimization Series

 - [Azure Cost Optimization Part 0 - Are you paying too much for your cloud?](2024-09-25-are-you-paying-too-much-for-your-cloud.md)
 - [Azure Cost Optimization Part 1 - Know your costs](2024-10-01-azure-cost-optimization-part-1-know-your-costs.md)